tabbed child pages

 Kyle (vocals, guitar, violin, mandolin), Lucy (vocals, bodhran, Celtic harp, fiddle, stepdancing), Sheumas (keyboards, piano, bodhran, fiddle, bouzouki, vocals), Stewart (vocals, accordion, tin whistle, flute, bouzouki, guitar, stepdancing), Boyd (mandolin, fiddle, guitar, banjo, percussion, stepdancing) and Jamie Gatti (bass).

-Canada’s Celtic ambassadors, the Barra MacNeils continue to perform to sold out audiences throughout Canada, the United States, the Caribbean, the United Kingdom and Europe.
-From headlining major festivals, concerts, special guest appearances (Rita MacNeils CTV Christmas Special, performing with The Chieftains) television specials, film and television placement (Men with Brooms Soundtrack; Racket In The Attic) and their annual Christmas tour, they have set the course with a solid foundation for success.
-The Barra MacNeils one-hour Christmas Television Special (2000) continues to be broadcast on Country Music Television (CMT) and on the Public Broadcasting Services (PBS) network in the United States.
-December 2007 saw the broadcast of a new Christmas Special which will no doubt also become part of the holiday season for years to come.
+From headlining major festivals and concerts from coast to coast and overseas, to television appearances (Rita MacNeil’s CTV Christmas Special, The Chieftains), film and television placement (Men with Brooms soundtrack, Racket In The Attic), and their annual East Coast Christmas tour, they have set the course with a solid foundation for success.
+Their Christmas television specials (2000, 2007) continue to be broadcast on Country Music Television (CMT) and on the Public Broadcasting Services (PBS) networks and will no doubt remain a fixture of holiday broadcasting for years to come.

-The Barra MacNeils continues to do what they love to do best, and that is playing their music for the fans.
-This incredibly talented family group tours Canada, the US and Europe to spread their distinctive brand of Celtic music worldwide.
-Visit the calendar page to see where to find them next!
+The group continues to do what they love to do best – playing their music for the fans.
+Visit the calendar page to see where to find them next, and subscribe to the emailing list to stay updated!

 Vocals, guitar, violin, mandolin